A wide-angle formulation of foreground filters for HI intensity mapping: Angular power spectra

+{For example, if $X$ is the HI brightness temperature contrast, then the dominant terms in $\Delta^{\HI}_\ell$ are given by matter density contrast and redshift space distortion terms:

+Here $b_{\HI}$ is the HI bias, $\delta$ is the matter density contrast, $\bm v$ is the peculiar velocity, and ${\cal T}$ are the standard transfer functions in Fourier space:}

-Here $\mathcal{D}_X(z)$ is the region of integration in Fourier space and $\Delta^X_\ell(z,k)$ are the standard angular transfer functions (see e.g. \cite{DiDio:2015bua,DiDio:2018unb} for details).
-Thus we can study the effect of foreground filtering by restricting the region of integration for \eqref{eq:HarmCoeff} as in Figure \ref{fig:FGCond} for SD and IF modes.
-For later computation of angular power spectra, it is useful to write these regions in an explicit form. \begin{enumerate} \item First, since CMB lensing is not affected by HI foregrounds, we have $\mathcal{D}_\kappa=\mathbb{R}^3$, i.e., the whole Fourier space. \item The region of integration $\mathcal{D}_\HI$ can be found using Figure \ref{fig:FGCond}.
-For both survey modes, $0\le\phi\le 2\pi$ and $k>k_\mathrm{fg}$, while $\theta$ is given as
+In \eqref{eq:HarmCoeff}, $\mathcal{D}_X(z)$ is the region of integration in Fourier space.
+Thus we can study the effect of foreground filtering by restricting the region of integration for \eqref{eq:HarmCoeff} as in \autoref{fig:FGCond} for SD and IF modes.
+For later computation of angular power spectra, it is useful to write these regions in an explicit form. \begin{enumerate} \item The CMB lensing region $\mathcal{D}_\kappa$ is not affected by HI foregrounds filters. \item The HI region $\mathcal{D}_\HI$ follows from \autoref{fig:FGCond}.
+For both survey modes, $0\le\phi\le 2\pi$ and {$k>k_\mathrm{Fg}|\sec\theta|$}, where $\theta$ is restricted by

-\end{enumerate} Since $\alpha$ is $z$ dependent, so is the region of integration $\mathcal{D}_X(z)$.
+\end{enumerate} Since $\alpha$ is $z$ dependent, so is the region of integration $\mathcal{D}_\HI(z)$.

-With this, we can now calculate the two point correlation between harmonic coefficients of various quantities $X,Y= \{\HI,\kappa\}$ of interest.
+With this, we can now calculate the correlations amongst two fields $X,Y$:

-We can simplify \eqref{eq:2PCFHarmCoeff}, using $\big\langle \zeta_{\mathbf{k}}\zeta_{\mathbf{k}'}^* \big\rangle=(2\pi)^3\delta^{(3)}(\mathbf{k}-\mathbf{k}')P(k)$ where $P(k)$ is the primordial power spectrum:
+We can simplify \eqref{eq:2PCFHarmCoeff}, using $\big\langle \zeta_{\bm{k}}\zeta_{\bm{k}'}^* \big\rangle=(2\pi)^3\delta^{(3)}(\bm{k}-\bm{k}'){P_\zeta}(k)$, where $P_\zeta(k)$ is the primordial power spectrum:

-where {the integration is performed over the region common to both $\mathcal{D}_X(z)$ and} {$\mathcal{D}_Y(z')$}.
-Notice that in the absence of foreground filtering, {the common region} is the whole 3D space and we can perform angular integration which gives $\delta_{\ell\ell'}$ and $\delta_{mm'}$ which is what we expect in the absence of foregrounds.
+Here {the integration is performed over the region common to both $\mathcal{D}_X(z)$ and} {$\mathcal{D}_Y(z')$}.
+Notice that in the absence of foreground filtering, {the common region} is the whole 3D space and we can perform angular integration which leads to $\delta_{\ell\ell'}$ and $\delta_{mm'}$ -- as expected in the absence of foregrounds.
 But in the presence of foregrounds this is no longer true.